m0rad1m-learning/learning-git/README.md

 1. Identify commits: `git log`
 2. Create a new branch: `git switch -c new-branch`
 3. Cherry-pick the commits.
-4. Remove commits from the old branch (interactive rebase or reset — see Undoing Mistakes).
+4. Remove commits from the old branch (interactive rebase or reset — see Undoing Changes, e.g. via `git reset --hard HEAD~1`).

 ---